How Many Types Of Beam In Civil Engineering?

 Types of Beams In Construction

-Beams can be simply supported, which means they are supported on both ends but can rotate freely.
+Different types of beams can be simply supported, which means they are supported on both ends but can rotate freely.

 Fixed: Both ends are supported and fixed to prevent spinning.